Allstate CEO calls for revamping U.S. flood insurance system

 “The flood insurance situation needs to be completely redone,” Wilson said.

-Lawmakers are wrestling with how to handle the NFIP’s expiration on Dec.
-8. The program is $24.6 billion in debt to the U.S. Treasury and likely to face billions of dollars in additional costs in the wake of Hurricanes Harvey and Irma, which struck Texas and Florida in recent weeks.
+Harvey claims could total $11 billion, while it is too early to estimate total Irma claims, said Wright.

+But Allstate’s Wilson was concerned that efforts to reform NFIP would be short-lived.

-“Once these hurricanes go past, once the tornadoes go past, people tend to have short memories,” Wilson said on the sidelines of an investor conference in New York organized by CECP, a coalition of chief executives that promotes corporate societal initiatives.
+“Once these hurricanes go past, once the tornadoes go past, people tend to have short memories,” Wilson said on the sidelines of an investor conference in New York.

 Lower-risk property owners also need to be part of the system to make it function well, Wilson said.

-“Not enough people buy it, and the people who do buy it use it more than they should,” he said, adding that the federal government sells the coverage for less than it is worth.
+“Not enough people buy it, and the people who do buy it use it more than they should,” he said, adding that the coverage is limited and sold for less than it is worth.

+NFIP limits, up to $250,000 for residences and $100,000 for contents, were last changed in 1994.
+The policies also do not cover additional living expenses or damage to basements.

+“Congress needs to give us more authority to change those coverages and align things in ways that conform to the industry,” Wilson said.

 Allstate would consider selling private flood insurance if the system is fixed, he said.